 Communication between virtual teachers, parents, and students will be addressed via age-appropriate means, such as Gmail and/or Google Classroom messages.
 All student and teacher communication is captured and logged.
 Students and parents can request meeting times through the Gmail and/or Google Classroom messages, pop into virtual lessons, or meet during the teacher's set office hours.
-Virtual teachers will also pull small groups or work 1:1 with students based on needs.
+Virtual teachers will also pull small groups or work 1:1 with students based on needs

-9-12 VA: For students utilizing Virtual Arkansas courses, teachers actively monitor their courses, provide synchronous sessions and maintain regular communication via the LMS and SIS messaging systems.
+7-12 VA: For students utilizing Virtual Arkansas courses, teachers actively monitor their courses, provide synchronous sessions and maintain regular communication via the LMS and SIS messaging systems.
 Each week teachers send a grade report to the student and parent/guardian and initiate further contact with students demonstrating difficulties with course content.
-Students are provided the opportunity to attend two live Zoom sessions with each of their teachers.
+Students are highly encouraged but not required to attend all Zoom sessions.
+Teachers are continuously provided PD and support for providing engaging and relevant synchronous instruction.

 If utilizing district waivers for class size, what supports will the district put in place to support the teacher and students?
 How will the district monitor and determine if the supports are adequate for teachers who exceed class size in digital learning settings?
-THE DISTRICT WILL UTILIZE WAIVERS FOR CLASS SIZE FOR GRADES K-8.
-FOR K-8 TRVP, THE FOLLOWING STUDENT-TO-TEACHER RATIOS WILL BE FOLLOWED: CORE COURSES: